-2. TB Skin Testing

-After enrollment, students are required to have a current single-step TB skin test, with results measured in millimeters, on file with the office of the Coordinator of Clinical Support.
+1. TB Skin Testing: After enrollment, students are required to have a current single-step TB MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 25 skin test, with results measured in millimeters, on file with the office of the Coordinator of Clinical Support.